saikesav-sai/rear-end-collision-detection-in-fog-based-internet-of-vehicles/README.md

 # 📌 Rear-End Collision Detection in Fog-Based Internet of Vehicles

 ## 📹 Demonstration Video
 A demonstration of the dataset generation process using PTV Vissim under various fog conditions is available on YouTube.
-Watch the video here:
+Watch the video here

 [![Dataset Generation Demo](https://img.youtube.com/vi/G0tXEq5pQ0A/0.jpg)](https://youtu.be/G0tXEq5pQ0A)